sherbondy/convox.github.io/_getting_started/developing-locally.md

 The `worker` process configuration is copied from web because it is built with the same codebase, talks to the same database, and otherwise shares everything in common with the `web` process except the command.

 And the ports.
-We've already mapping `3000` on the host container to the exposed `3000` on `main`.
+We've already mapping `3000` on the host container to the exposed `3000` on `web`.
 Because we can't have two processes on the same port, this will cause an error starting the `worker`.

+The worker doesn't need that port for anything anyways and this becomes explicit in the manifest.

 <div class="block-callout block-show-callout type-info">
 <h3>Ports</h3>
-<p>You can either explicitly map ports from the host os via "HOST:CONTAINER" syntax
+<p>You can either explicitly map ports from the host operating system via "HOST:CONTAINER" syntax
 in the manifest, but that can lead to conflicts.
 This is usually only necessary few to one process in your application to explicitly define a port and that is usually to communicate with an external load balancer..